npm-wharf/hikaru/README.md

 ## Deploying Clusters

-When deploying a spec that has already been deployed, hikaru will attempt to diff all manifests included and ignore identical resources while performing a rolling update (where available) on changed manifests.
+When deploying a spec that has already been deployed, hikaru will attempt to diff all manifests included and ignore identical workloads while performing a rolling update (where available) on changed manifests.

 ### `saveDiffs`